gpinkham/ClinCaptureSvn/web/README.txt

 * A robust and scalable technology infrastructure developed using the Java J2EE framework interoperable with relational databases including PostgreSQL (open source) and Oracle 10G, to support the needs of the clinical research enterprise.

 3. KNOWN ISSUES:
-Known issues that are currently being fixed can be viewed in the Trac issue manager, available through http://www.clinovo.com/clincapture/community.
+Known issues that are currently being fixed can be viewed in the Trac issue manager, available through https://trac.clinovo.com/clincapture/report/1

 Currently known issues include the following:

-- Tomcat memory leaks do persist when the ClinCapture application is re-deployed (Trac #171)
-- If a CRF required extra HTML in generation for Submit Data, this extra HTML is shown when printing the CRF (Trac #134)
-- Certain encoding problems searching on Rules in a CRF with non-Latin characters in the CRF Name (Trac #149)
-- CRF Version Migration does not show existing data being transferred back into the CRF, if it was there originally (Trac #198)
+- Sometimes the odm_mapping folder is not created in WEB-INF/classes (Ticket #30)

 4. INSTALLING CLINCAPTURE:
 Installation procedures are documented in the ClinCapture Administrator’s Guide.
 Please visit http://www.clinovo.com/clincapture/community to download it.

-5. UPGRADING FROM OPENCLINICA 3.1.X TO CLINCAPTURE 1.0.2:
+5. UPGRADING FROM OPENCLINICA 3.1.X TO CLINCAPTURE 1.0.2.1:
 Installation procedures are documented in the ClinCapture Administrator’s Guide.
 Please visit http://www.clinovo.com/clincapture/community to download it.